-17 C4S Dacorum Site Allocations DPD Issues and Options Paper SA & SEA Working Note on Initial Issues and Options, December 2006 and October 2008, and Sustainability Appraisal Working Note on Dacorum Site Allocations Options (September 2014)
+18 C4S Dacorum Site Allocations DPD Issues and Options Paper SA & SEA Working Note on Initial Issues and Options, December 2006 and October 2008, and Sustainability Appraisal Working Note on Dacorum Site Allocations Options (September 2014)

 6.12 Some of the new homes to be delivered over the next 15 years are within and around the Maylands Business Park.
-This area will be the subject of a separate East Hemel Hempstead Area Action Plan (see the Hemel Hempstead Place Strategy).
-Further details regarding these sites will be set out in this document.
+This area will be the subject of a separate East Hemel Hempstead Area Action Plan (see the Hemel Hempstead Place Strategy) or taken forward through the new single Local Plan.
+Further details regarding these sites will be set out in one of these documents.
 Key housing schemes and their progress are set out in Table 2.
 Their overall contribution towards the housing programme is accounted for in Table 3.
 The contribution of housing from office conversions under the current prior approval process may further increase the future potential of housing in this area.

-Table 2: Key Housing Sites in the East Hemel Hempstead Area Action Plan (AAP) Area
+Table 2: Key Housing Sites in the East Hemel Hempstead Area Action Plan (AAP) Area -

 Location Capacity Progress Spencers Park (Phase 2), Three Cherry Trees Lane c.550 Land principally in one main ownership.
-Master plan/development brief required.
+Planning application is being progressed by the developer as part of existing work on a detailed scheme.
 Comprehensive development to be delivered and coordinated with earlier phase.
 Medium term, with delivery expected from 2019/20 onwards.
-Heart of Maylands, Wood Lane End / Maylands Avenue c.475 Creation of a new local centre with supporting uses.
+Heart of Maylands, Wood Lane End / Maylands Avenue c.400 Creation of a new local centre with supporting uses.
 Precise boundaries of this to be defined in the AAP.
 Land in multiple ownership.
 Feasibility study completed in 2010.
-Expected to come forward in phases from 2015 onwards.
-Detailed planning being progressed in 2014/15 for eastern block to deliver a mix of housing, local retailing, commercial and social and community facilities.
+Planning application approved development has commenced on a number of parcels.

 6.13 A neighbourhood plan is being progressed in the Grovehill neighbourhood of Hemel Hempstead.
-The plan is at an early stage and includes the potential for redevelopment of the Grovehill local centre that could deliver additional housing land (c.
+The plan includes the potential for redevelopment of the Grovehill local centre that could deliver additional housing land (c.
 200 homes).
 However, whilst accepted in principle, the work is not at a sufficiently advanced stage to justify a specific allocation.